-- 30. The applicants for incorporation shall become officers and directors of the association whose term of office shall expire at the close of the first annual meeting of the association. - 31.
-The affairs, business, rules, regulations and activities of the association shall be under the control, management and direction of a board of directors consisting of the elected officers of the association and the directors listed below. - 32. (a) Only members of the association in good standing are eligible for election to the board of directors. - (b) Only one voting position may be held by an officer or director. - (c) There shall be no open positions at any time.
+- 32. The applicants for incorporation shall become officers and directors of the association whose term of office shall expire at the close of the first annual meeting of the association. - 33.
+The affairs, business, rules, regulations and activities of the association shall be under the control, management and direction of a board of directors consisting of the elected officers of the association and the directors listed below. - 34.
+Only members of the association in good standings and are 18 years of age or older as of January 1st of the current calendar year, are eligible for election to the board of directors (excluding Permit and Novice cardholders).

+(a) Only one voting position may be held by an officer or director.

+(b) There shall be no open positions at any time.

 Upon resignation of a Board member, the membership must be notified and nominations for that position will be open for 30 days.
-If no nominations are received, any willing board members may temporarily cover that position. - 33. (a) There shall be three directors appointed by the applicants for incorporation whose appointments shall expire at the close of the first annual meeting of the association. - (b) The position of these three directors shall be filled at the first annual meeting by directors whose position shall expire at the close of the second annual meeting. - (c) Thereafter these positions shall be filled by directors whose positions expire every two years at the close of the annual meeting at which their replacement is elected.
+If no nominations are received, any willing board members may temporarily cover that position.

+36. There shall be three directors appointed by the applicants for incorporation whose appointments shall expire at the close of the first annual meeting of the association.

+(a) The position of these three directors shall be filled at the first annual meeting by directors whose position shall expire at the close of the second annual meeting.

-- 34. (a) There shall be three directors appointed by the applicants for incorporation whose appointments expire at the close of the first annual meeting of the association. - (b) The positions of these three directors shall be filled at the first annual meeting by directors whose positions shall expire at the close of the third annual meeting. - (c) Thereafter these positions shall be filled by directors whose positions expire every two years at the close of the annual meeting at which their replacement is elected. - 35.
-There shall be the following event directors appointed by the applicants for incorporation.
+(b) Thereafter these positions shall be filled by directors whose positions expire every two years at the close of the annual meeting at which their replacement is elected.

+37. There shall be the following event directors appointed by the applicants for incorporation.
 These event directors shall be as follows:

-Saddle Bronc

-Bareback Riding
+Positions shall be elected every even year:

-Tie Down Roping
+Saddle Bronc Bareback Riding Tie Down Roping Team Roping

-Team Roping